Have a healthy start to the day with these breakfast waffles inspired by Brazilian cheese puffs!

 However, for the best Teatime in Rio head to the famous institution reminiscent of the Belle Epoque, the Confeitaria Colombo in the heart of the City.

 It was busy.
 Apologies for the terrible shot above here but I get excited in places like this, surrounded by Art Nouveau decor and wondering who exactly walked these floors since 1894.
-Queen Elizabeth did, apparently.
+Queen Elizabeth II did, apparently.

 Needless to say, my choice was for the Pastels de Nata.
 I even had a savoury one, with cod fish followed by a most exquisite Pastel de Caipirinha (could you guess?).
 They also had French-inspired éclairs, Napoleon millefeuilles, lemon meringue tarts and chocolate tartlets (recipes in Teatime in Paris!).